 The design, even after being reworked to my very-short 1-1/4-inch length, is perfect.
 It fits me like an invisible glove.
 The owners of Custom Chastity are a married couple.
 She, apparently does all the 3D design work.
 He does the website and presumably wears one of their devices.
 Their website is improving, but is truly difficult to understand.
 Their fitting instructions are obscure, at least to me.
 I got my measurement wrong the first time because the diagram they provided confused me.

 The wife communicated with me.
 Most of the time she didn’t seem to understand what I was saying/asking.
 It was a frustrating process.
 When I wrote them about my review and my problem with the finish, they just brushed me off saying they have the device tumble-finished.
 Guess what?
 It doesn’t work.
 In contrast, Mature Metal is very responsive and will do anything they can to make their devices work for each customer.
-The Ghost is a plastic version of the Mature Metal.
+The Ghost is a plastic version of the Mature Metal Jail Bird.
 It is smartly designed.

 Because this device has such good potential, and because I invested so much in it, I decided to try to fix the finish.
 I had two cages: the first one that was too long, and the one that actually is a perfect fit.
 So I experimented on the one I couldn’t wear.
 I tried using a Dremel machine with sanding drums.
 It melted the plastic.
 Tom Allen suggested that I just hand sand.
 So I bought a package of sand paper from Amazon.